Life After Losing A Loved One To Suicide

 Sharing your own story, and listening to similar stories of loss at a support group for those affected by suicide can be supportive and reassuring.
-Such an experience can facilitate your search for purpose and equip you with strength to move forward.
+Such an experience can facilitate your search for purpose and equip you with the strength to move forward.

 Seek professional help.
 It may be important to seek help from a mental health professional after losing a loved one to suicide, especially if there are symptoms of depression and thoughts of suicide.
 If grief stays unresolved for a long time, it could prevent you from living your own life.
 A professional will be able to help you make sense of your loss, understand and process your emotions, and help you work through them in healthy ways.